Battle of Shiloh: Sherman and Prentiss

 Sherman and Prentiss were the commanders of the first two Union divisions attacked, and those happened to be the most inexperienced of Grant's six divisions.
 Sherman, who had been negligent in preparing for an attack, performed with "coolness and courage" while he inspired his raw troops.
 Facing artillery fire and a frontal attack from the corps of Hardee, Bragg, and Polk, Sherman's men performed reasonably well—if they fought.
-An inexperienced colonel from the 53rd Ohio Infantry Regiment yelled "retreat and save yourselves", and many from his regiment simply ran away.
+The inexperienced colonel of the 53rd Ohio Infantry Regiment, which had just repelled two Confederate advances, yelled "retreat and save yourselves", and many from his regiment ran away.
 Eventually, at least two companies of the calmer men from this regiment attached to another regiment.
 Sherman slowly moved the division back to a position behind Shiloh Church.
 He became supported on his left by the Third Brigade from McClernand's division.

 Prentiss had his camps northeast of Seay Field.
 On his right, his brigade commanded by Peabody was attacked by two Confederate brigades, and Peabody was wounded four times before being killed.
 By 8:30 am, the remnants of Peabody's brigade were pushed north, and the Confederate army occupied his camp.
 Further east, Prentiss's other brigade was attacked by brigades commanded by Brigadier General Adley H. Gladden and Brigadier General James R. Chalmers.
 Around 8:45 am, Gladden was mortally wounded from cannon fire.
 The Confederate troops suffered considerable casualties, especially from artillery fire.
 However, the Confederate troops pushed on, and captured the remaining 6th Division camp sometime near 9:00 am.
 The Confederate soldiers had seen many of the Union soldiers running away from the front line, and now possessed the Union camps of Sherman and Prentiss.
 Looting became a problem, as Confederate soldiers found clothing, rifles, and food.
 Confederate leaders found it difficult to control their forces.
 They paused their attack, which enabled Prentiss to move further north.

 East of McClernand, Hurlbut had all three brigades ready for action at 8:00 am.
 After being notified that Sherman was facing a strong attack on his left, Hurlbut sent his Second Brigade, commanded by Colonel James C. Veatch, to assist Sherman.
 Shortly after that first message, Hurlbut was advised that Prentiss was in trouble.
-Hurlbut brought his remaining two brigades south on the Hamburg-Savanah Road near Wicker Field, and he encountered a large number of panic-stricken men from Prentiss's division who were fleeing north.
+Hurlbut brought his remaining two brigades south on the Hamburg-Savannah Road near Wicker Field, and he encountered a large number of panic-stricken men from Prentiss's division who were fleeing north.
 Unable to stop the retreat, he settled his brigades further south near a peach orchard.